genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 transcriptome, or de novo assembly.

-There are at least two types of mapping strategies - Spliced Mapping and Unsplaced Mapping.
+There are at least two types of mapping strategies - Spliced Mapping and Unspliced Mapping.
 In contrast to spliced aligners, unspliced read aligners map reads to a reference without allowing large gaps such as those arising from reads spanning exon boundaries, or splice junctions.
 When analysing whole genome sequencing (WGS) or whole exome sequencing (WES) data, there is no need to look for spliced these sites precisely.
-That's why we reccommed use Unspliced Mapping applications in such cases.
+That's why we recommend use Unspliced Mapping applications in such cases.

 On Genestack, you will find two unspliced aligners - Unspliced Mapping with BWA